Valentinkvn/Full-Autonomous-Vehicle/README.md

-# Udacity Full Autonomous Vehicle Project
+## Full Autonomous Vehicle Project

 This is the project documentation for the Full Autonomous Vehicle Project provided by the Udacity Self Driving Car nanodegree.

-The project aims to implement a full autonomous ROS based system.
+The project aims to implement a full autonomous ROS based system capable on working in a controlled environment produced by a Udacity licensed simulator.

+To see more information about different details of the implementation, please go to <strong><em>/docs/Documentation.md</em></strong>

 ## Getting started